 Our school has a variety of resources to support student learning.
 The media center hosts a collection of over 14,000 bound books, 2,500 paperbacks, 1,600 professional books, and more than 750 videos and CDs.
 There are two leveled-book bookrooms with more than 2,000 titles, (18,000+ books) for small group reading instruction.
 Technology resources include interactive Promethean boards in all classrooms, five student computers in each classroom, a hard-wired computer lab, 3 mobile laptop labs on carts, a variety of cameras, and several sets of audience response systems.
+Each classroom received a Chromebook or a student iPad in the spring of 2016.
+The district is planning for one-to-one devices for 3rd - 5th grade students within the next couple of years.
 Students use the school broadcast studio to share daily news with the school.

 The majority of Sara Collins Elementary students reside in our attendance zone.
 This zone covers a large area and includes a wide variety of neighborhoods: single family homes, apartment homes, and subsidized housing.
-Through the International Baccalaureate Primary Years Programme (IB PYP), a few dozen students attend Sara Collins though they live outside the attendance zone.
+Through the International Baccalaureate Primary Years Programme (IB PYP), some students attend Sara Collins though they live outside the attendance zone.
 As the designated district "satellite" elementary school, we serve students with orthopedic, hearing, and visual impairments.
 These students are bused from across the district and are served by classroom, resource, and itinerant teachers in full day school programs.

 All regular classrooms at all grade levels are "self-contained" meaning the class stays together with their teacher for the entire day, except for related arts classes.
-Classes include a preschool hearing-impaired program, self-contained classes for some orthopedically-impaired students, and regular education classes in grades K-5.
+Classes include a program for students with hearing impairments, self-contained classes for some orthopedically-impaired students, and regular education classes in grades K-5.
 Kindergarten is a full-day program.
 Students are supported by speech pathologists, physical and occupational therapists, cued language transliterators, classroom aides, an orderly and two registered nurses.
 A well-developed inclusion program mainstreams most special-needs students for at least part of the day, and provides students with the needed assistance.

 The curriculum is enriched with related arts classes in physical education, art, and music.
 All classes have access to the computer lab and media center for lessons and research.
-All students in grades 1-5 receive Spanish instruction.
-The goal of the Spanish program is that all students exit the fifth grade communicating at the Junior Novice level of the Student Oral Proficiency
+All students in grades 2-5 receive Spanish instruction.
+The goal of the Spanish program is that all students exit the fifth grade communicating at the Junior Novice level of the Student Oral Proficiency Assessment Test.

-Assessment Test.
 Third through fifth grade students identified via district guidelines as academically gifted and talented participate in the weekly Challenge program.
 Artistically talented student may audition for an opportunity to participate in the ARMES after school program in the areas of music, art, dance, and writing.

 Students who need special services may receive speech, physical, and/or occupational therapy at school.
-Additionally, the guidance department offers a comprehensive developmental program to all students.
+Additionally, the school counseling department offers a comprehensive developmental program to all students.
 This includes the guidance curriculum (conflict resolution, test-taking skills), individual planning, responsive services, and system support.
-Additionally, the guidance counselor serves as the Student Council (grades 3-5) advisor.
+Additionally, the school counselors serve as the Student Council (grades 3-5) advisor.